 The water quality standard applicable to the use of the waterbody and the pollutant of concern is defined in the State of Mississippi Water Quality Criteria for Intrastate, Interstate, and Coastal Waters.
-The standard states that the fecal coliform colony counts shall not exceed a geometric mean of 200 per 100 ml, nor shall more than ten percent of the samples examined during any month exceed a colony count of 400 per 100 ml.
+The standard states that for the months of May through October the fecal coliform colony counts shall not exceed a geometric mean of 200 per 100 ml, nor shall more than ten percent of the samples examined during any month exceed a colony count of 400 per 100 ml and that for the months of November through April the fecal coliform colony counts shall not exceed a gerometric mean of 2000 per 100 ml, not shall more than ten percent of the samples examined during any month exceed a colony count of 4000 per 100 ml.
 This water quality standard will be used as targeted endpoints to evaluate impairments and establish this TMDL.